Use powder, alcohol-resistant foam, water spray, carbon dioxide.

 CLASSIFICATION & LABELLING

 Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
 Sweep spilled substance into covered containers.
 If appropriate, moisten first to prevent dusting.
-Do NOT let this chemical enter the environment.
+Wash away remainder with plenty of water.

 EXPOSURE & HEALTH EFFECTS